Skip to main content

 • Decreased range of motion in the affected joints

-In diagnosing osteoarthritis of the foot and ankle, your doctor will likely investigate your medical history further.
+In diagnosing foot and ankle osteoarthritis, your doctor will likely investigate your medical history further.
 Prior foot and ankle sprains, or surgeries in that general area, can lead to arthritis in the foot and ankle.
 It could also be possible that if you’ve been diagnosed with arthritis in another part of your body, it could develop in your feet and ankles, too.

 From there, your doctor will likely examine your foot and ankle to check for signs of arthritis in the joints, which include swelling and tenderness, a crackling or popping sound during movement.
-Bunions and hammertoe are also physical changes that can occur with osteoarthritis of the foot and ankle.
+Bunions and hammertoe are also physical changes that can occur with foot and ankle osteoarthritis.

 Your doctor may also ask you to stand and walk to further evaluate your gait and the alignment of your foot as it relates to the rest of your body.
 Further diagnostic imaging may be ordered, too, to further paint a picture of the visible changes occurring in the affected region as a result of the osteoarthritis, with an x-ray being the likely first route in terms of advanced imaging.